 More Than Energy Law

 As word of the firm’s successes spread, it attracted more and more clients from across the country, and the scope of services expanded beyond the energy industry.
 Today, the attorneys of Spiegel & McDiarmid continue to actively promote and protect the interests of publicly and cooperatively owned entities in other aspects of infrastructure development and services.
 Many of Spiegel & McDiarmid’s clients now provide telecommunications and broadband services for their communities.
-Others own and operate the airports that serve their communities.
 As they face new competitive or regulatory challenges, we work with them to find solutions.

 In our constant search to find the best attorneys to meet the complex needs of our clients, we were among the first law firms to welcome lawyers without regard to gender, race, religion or sexual orientation.
 Using that expertise, Spiegel & McDiarmid has also engaged in various, sometimes controversial pro bono activities over the years.
 As examples, in the 1980s we represented an artist whose politically controversial artwork (critical of the incumbent Administration) was barred from appearing in purchased ad space in the DC Metro system.
 When the firm took this to the Court of Appeals, Judge Robert Bork (for a panel with Judges Antonin Scalia and Kenneth Starr) wrote the decision upholding our client’s (and the public’s) First Amendment right to express political speech.